 The next few months will be spent building the case for Provost approval.
 There’s no set policy on how to add a new department.
 CBS department heads are supportive.
 The quality of work in CBS regarding the scholarship of teaching and learning that’s been done over the past 10 years allows the college to be on the cutting edge in this area.

-Included in the department would be the Biology major, first year programs (NOL), K12 outreach, graduate education in STEM education which would bring together related efforts under one umbrella. ould also be the home for physiology teaching, Foundations, non-major courses, and orphan courses that are not attached to one of the other CBS departments.
+Included in the department would be the Biology major, first year programs (NOL), K-12 outreach, graduate education in STEM education which would bring together related efforts under one umbrella.
+Like the Biology Program currently is, this department would also be the home for physiology teaching, Foundations, non-major courses, and orphan courses that are not attached to one of the other CBS departments.
 The department would offer seminars/short courses related to teaching and learning and provide TA training.

 There would be both tenured faculty and teaching faculty in the department.
+Tenured faculty in existing departments can apply to move into this new department.
+Existing Teaching Professor positions would continue although, over time, the expectation would be that some new faculty lines would be added and that the current Teaching Professors would be encouraged to apply for these, if appropriate.
 This would be revenue neutral proposition but faculty lines could be diverted from their current departments.
-Papers, grants, and seminars would be expected by the department as they are by other departments in CBS
+Papers, grants, and seminars would be expected by the department as they are by other departments in CBS.

 4. Announcements